Super Huey UH-IX: Gameplay

-Super Huey UH-IX is a game in which missions involve combat, rescue and exploration.
+Super Huey UH-IX is a game in which a flight simulator involves combat, as well as rescue and exploration missions.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "For those desiring an 8-bit helicopter flight simulator, Super Huey and its sequels fill the bill.
 For those desiring excitement as well, it would pay dividends to look elsewhere."
+Antic described Super Huey as a "true simulation" like Flight Simulator II, with excellent graphics.